Glass Attenuation Study for UV-C Light with Royal Bournemouth Hospital

 Method

 UV-C can be harmful to the skin and eyes.
-When deciding to integrate automated UV-C decontamination into their infection prevention and control strategy, Royal Bournemouth Hospital had flagged some potential risks around the use of this technology and so the Director of Facilities sought reassurances around risks of exposure from UV-C processes to staff and patients.
-Inivos responded to the query immediately and partnered with Test Labs, a UKAS accredited testing laboratory, to conduct a glass attenuation study on-site to measure UV-C strength throughout the longest process on the Ultra-V.
+When deciding to integrate automated UV-C decontamination into their infection prevention and control strategy, Royal Bournemouth Hospital had flagged some potential risks around the use of this technology.
+The Director of Facilities sought reassurances around risks of exposure from UV-C processes to staff and patients.
+Inivos responded to the query immediately and partnered with a UKAS accredited testing laboratory, to conduct a glass attenuation study on-site to measure UV-C strength throughout the longest process on the Ultra-V.

 Graph icon indication a reduction